rishablearn/DominoCustomWebPageApril26/README.md

 ### Q: Can I customize the CSS?

-**A:** Yes, the CSS is inline and well-commented.
+**A:** Yes, the CSS is inline and this project aims toll-commented.
 Search for the section you want to modify.

 ### Q: Does this support two-factor authentication?